Interaction Triggers explains how cadence, board/external, and hybrid triggers cause interactions by combining time‑based and event‑based cues.

 - Missing response capacity: Triggers fire but the right people aren't available; triggers become frustrating noise

-- Over-triggering: Too many event triggers; constant interruption; no time for deep work
+- Over-triggering: Too many triggers; constant interruption; no time for deep work

 Related Patterns

-- Meeting Cadence defines the rhythm — Interaction Triggers adds the event-based dimension
+- Meeting Cadence defines the rhythm — Interaction Triggers adds triggers that fire when state changes

-- Board → Activities reads the board for coordination needs — event triggers define when those needs become urgent
+- Board → Interactions reads the board for coordination needs — triggers define when those needs become urgent

-- Activities → Board makes outcomes visible — visible board state enables event triggers to work
+- Interactions → Board makes outcomes visible — visible board state enables triggers to work